-NFL Week 1 takeaways: Saints D, Cowboys O flop
+Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Philadelphia Eagles

 Quarterback Nick Foles and the offense are still searching for their rhythm.
-The Eagles snuck out an 18-12 win over the Falcons on Thursday on the strength of their defense.
-If not for a couple of goal line stands and a little "Philly Philly" magic pulled out by coach Doug Pederson, there would be some agita heading into Week 2 against the Bucs.
+The Eagles eked out an 18-12 win over the Falcons on Thursday on the strength of their defense.
+If not for a couple of goal-line stands and a little "Philly Philly" magic by coach Doug Pederson, there would be some angst heading into Week 2 against the Bucs.
 Foles didn't look like his Super Bowl self in the preseason, either, but with Carson Wentz expected back soon, he should only have to hold down the fort for a bit longer.-- Tim McManus

 Washington Redskins

 The Redskins' offense could be fun to watch, partly because of their heavy dose of run-pass option.
 It's hard to say if they'll do that as much every game, but it will be emphasized all season.
 It's one reason why they rushed for 182 yards on Sunday, and it helped open outside lanes for both Chris Thompson and Adrian Peterson.
-Quarteback Alex Smith has run this before, both in college and in Kansas City, and makes good decisions.
-The Redskins feel they have the personnel to make this tactic work whether a defense is in nickel or their base package.-- John Keim
+Quarterback Alex Smith has run this before, both in college and in Kansas City, and makes good decisions.
+The Redskins believe they have the personnel to make this tactic work whether a defense is in its nickel or base package.-- John Keim

 NFC NORTH